vaimo/composer-patches/README.md

 ## Patches: skipping patches

-In case there's a need to temporarily fast-exclude patches which is usually the case when going through maintenance or upgrade of the underlying project's framework, a skip flag can be used to pass over certain declaration lines.
+In case there's a need to temporarily skip patches which is usually the case when going through maintenance or upgrade of the underlying project's framework, a skip flag can be used to pass over certain declaration lines.

 ```json
 {